dullroar/ten-steps-to-linux-survival/Step05.md

 In this case the `> hw` tells `bash` to take the output that `echo` sends to `stdout` and send it to the file `hw` instead.

-As mentioned above many *IX commands are set up to take one or more file names from the command line as parameters, and if there aren't any, to read from `stdin`.
+As mentioned above many "UNIX" commands are set up to take one or more file names from the command line as parameters, and if there aren't any, to read from `stdin`.
 The `cat` command does that.
 While it doesn't save us anything over the above example, the following is illustrative of